 Here are other recommended resorts in Bantayan Island:

 - Bantayan Island Nature Park and Resort.
 This resort is located in an 8-hectare property which comes with gardens, mini zoo and small caves including the largest cave pool in the island.
 A beach is accessible via stairway.
 This resort promotes sustainability.
-Book discounted rooms here.
+Book here.

 Looking for other resorts?
 Click here to book discounted resorts in Bantayan Island.